I think it’s time to talk about Game Theory Optimal (GTO) vs Exploitative play.

 Luckily, you don’t really need to play a perfect GTO strategy.
 Constructing precisely optimal ranges in the middle of a hand is very difficult (sometimes impossible) and not necessary.

-What you do need to do is play a strategy based on GTO.
+What you do need to do is play a strategy based on known GTO concepts.

 (Note: Learn to play the perfect blend of GTO & Exploitative in The Poker Lab!
 Ryan Fee & I teach a practical, easy to implement strategy in this extensive poker training course.
 Click HERE or on the image below to learn more.)